-The Non-executive Directors Session meets at least once (1) a year or at the request of the Directors, if the Lead Independent Director feels a meeting is warranted.
-Members are invited to the meeting by the Lead Independent Director.
+The non-executive directors session meets at least once (1) a year or at the request of the directors to the lead independent director, if he feels a meeting is warranted.

+Members are invited to the meeting by the lead independent director.

 Session meetings are deemed valid if at least half of its members are present.
-A member of the Session may not be represented by someone else.
+A member of the session may not be represented by someone else.

-Minutes of Session meetings may be prepared, including the agenda and the discussions that took place between the Session members.
-In this case, the minutes shall be sent to Session members and to the Chairman of the Board of Directors.
-The Lead Independent Director or a designated member of the Session may report the Session's recommendations to the Board of Directors.
+Minutes of session meetings may be prepared, including the agenda and the discussions that took place between the session members.
+In this case, the minutes shall be sent to session members and to the chairman of the board of directors.
+The lead independent director or a designated member of the session may report the session's recommendations to the board of directors.

-Depending on the agenda, the Lead Independent Director can exclude members from the Session's deliberations when the Session examines topics that might pose an ethical problem or a conflict of interest.
+Depending on the agenda, the lead independent director can exclude members from the session's deliberations when the session examines topics that might pose an ethical problem or a conflict of interest.